cowprotocol/cowswap/apps/cowswap-frontend/src/pages/TermsAndConditions/TermsAndConditions.md

 You are responsible for ensuring you are interacting with the correct URL and taking necessary precautions to avoid scams or fraudulent activities impersonating us.

 ## We Are Not Registered with any Governmental Agency

 We are not registered with any governmental supervisory authority in any capacity.
 You understand and acknowledge that we do not broker trading orders on your behalf.
 We also do not facilitate the execution or settlement of your trades, which occur entirely on public distributed blockchains.

 ## No Fiduciary Duty

 To the fullest extent permitted by law, you acknowledge and agree that we owe no fiduciary duties or liabilities to you or any other party, and that to the extent any such duties or liabilities may exist at law or in equity, those duties and liabilities are hereby irrevocably disclaimed, waived, and eliminated.
 You further agree that the only duties and obligations that we owe you are those set out expressly in this Agreement.

 ## Dispute Resolution

 ### Amicable Dispute Resolution

-If an alleged breach, controversy, claim, dispute or difference arises out of or in connection with the present Terms about or in connection to this Interface between you and us (a “Dispute”), you agree to seek to resolve the matter with us amicably by referring the matter to legal\@cow\.fi.
+If an alleged breach, controversy, claim, dispute or difference arises out of or in connection with the present Terms about or in connection to this Interface between you and us (a "Dispute"), you agree to seek to resolve the matter with us amicably by referring the matter to legal\@cow\.fi.

 For any claim not relating to or connected to the Interface please contact CoW DAO via CoW Forum at https\://forum.cow\.fi/ with a detailed description, the date and time the issue arose, your handle to contact you on and the outcome you are seeking.

 ### Mediation and Arbitration

-In the event a Dispute cannot be resolved amicably, you must first refer the Dispute to proceedings under the International Chamber of Commerce (“ICC”) Mediation Rules, which Rules are deemed to be incorporated by reference into this clause.
+In the event a Dispute cannot be resolved amicably, you must first refer the Dispute to proceedings under the International Chamber of Commerce ("ICC") Mediation Rules, which Rules are deemed to be incorporated by reference into this clause.
 The place of mediation shall be London, United Kingdom.
 The language of the mediation proceedings shall be English.

 If the Dispute has not been settled pursuant to the ICC Mediation Rules within forty (40) days following the filing of a Request for Mediation in accordance with the ICC Mediation Rules or within such other period as the parties to the Dispute may agree in writing, such Dispute shall thereafter be finally settled under the Rules of Arbitration of the International Chamber of Commerce by three (3) arbitrators appointed in accordance with the said Rules.
 The seat of Arbitration shall be London, United Kingdom.
 The governing law of this arbitration clause shall be the laws of England and Wales.
 The language of the arbitration shall be English.
 The Emergency Arbitrator Provisions shall not apply.

 ### Final Jurisdiction

 If the Dispute cannot be resolved for legal reasons in accordance with the procedures described above, you and we agree that the courts of England and Wales shall have exclusive jurisdiction to resolve the Dispute.

 ### No Class Action

 _YOU AGREE AND UNDERSTAND THAT BY ENTERING INTO THIS AGREEMENT, YOU EXPRESSLY WAIVE ANY RIGHT, IF ANY, TO A TRIAL BY JURY AND RIGHT TO PARTICIPATE IN A CLASS ACTION LAWSUIT._

 ## Governing law

 This Agreement shall be governed by and construed in accordance with the substantive laws of England & Wales without regard to conflict of laws principles.

 ## Third party beneficiary